Superv0n/docs-tap/tap-gui/plugins/scc-tap-gui.md

 ## <a id="prerequisites"></a> Prerequisites

-You must have either of the Full or View profiles installed on your cluster, which includes the Tanzu Application Platform GUI.
+You must have installed:
+- Tanzu Application Platform GUI
+- At least one of the OOTB supply chains
+- Copied the secret (work with James R on wording) for the metadata store (if using a supply chain that includes scanning) following the instructions here <put link to instructions on how to copy the secret into the tap-values.yaml file.

 ## <a id="sc-visibility"></a> Supply Chain Visibility